alexander-rykov/user-storage-project/README.md

 Refactor, run tests, review and commit.

-- [ ] Add implementation that will allow UserStorage services save the last generated identifier to continue generating after shutdown.
+- [ ] Replace the type for Id field in User class with int.
+Add implementation that will allow UserStorage services save the last generated identifier to continue generating identifier sequence after shutdown.

 Refactor, run tests, review and commit.